 It’s important to point out that the penile implant cannot repair or improve pleasure disorders unrelated to mechanical erectile dysfunction.
 For example, if a patient suffers from neurological disorders affecting sensory transmission, or psychological disorders that alter the perception of pleasure, the implant will not change these difficulties.

-In these cases, a multidisciplinary approach is often required, combining urology, neurology, sexology and sometimes psychology, to optimize the patient’s quality of sexual life.
+In these cases, a multidisciplinary approach is often necessary, combining urology, neurology, sexology and sometimes psychology, in order to optimize the patient’s sexual quality of life.

 Examples of patients concerned

-- Patients with multiple sclerosis: often faced with neurological disorders that impair sensitivity and erectile function, some young people may benefit from a penile implant to restore the rigidity needed for penetration, while retaining the ability to feel pleasure.
+- Patients with multiple sclerosis: often faced with neurological disorders that impair sensitivity and erectile function, some young men may benefit from a penile implant to restore the rigidity necessary for penetration, while retaining the ability to experience well-being.

 - Young men with severe erectile dysfunction: sometimes linked to trauma or malformations, they can use implants to regain a satisfying sex life without negatively impacting their sensory experience.